juanb09111/Pynoptorch/README.md

 # Inference

-To do inference simply put the images you want to do inference on under the folder /data_test.
+To do inference simply put the images you want to do inference on under the folder {config.TEST_DIR}.
 Results will be saved in folders named according to the following pattern:
 ```
 ${MODEL_NAME}_${BACKBONES_NAME}_results_${SEGMENTATION_TYPE}_${TIMESTAMP}
 ```
+Those folder are created under results/

 # Make video out of inference